meizabel/documentation/java/process-manager.md

 A Process Manager handles domain events.
 In [Event Handler](./event-handler.md), it usually performs the following:
 * sends commands to Aggregates based on conditions like current process state;
 * changes the current process state;
-* throws Business Failures if the process is in an inappropriate state, etc.
+* throws a [Business Failure](../biz-model/failures.md) if the process is in an inappropriate state, etc.

 ```java
 @Subscribe